RibbleValleyTradingCo/ReelyRated-Dev/docs/FEATURE-ROADMAP.md

 - RLS:
   - Rows only visible to `blocker_id` (and admins).
   - Enforce in queries/RPCs:
-    - Feed/search should exclude content authored by users the viewer has blocked.
+    - Feed/search/venue should exclude content authored by users the viewer has blocked (now enforced in catches RLS).
-    - Comments from blocked users can be hidden or collapsed.
+    - Comments from blocked users hidden via RLS.
-    - Disallow follow relationships where a block exists in either direction.
+    - Disallow follow relationships where a block exists in either direction (follow links cleaned on block).

 **Frontend**